Each year comes and goes.

 Unfortunately, New Year’s resolutions can do the same and without much success.

 1. Remind yourself resolutions are good.

 It can be easy to see New Year’s resolutions as negative additions to your already hectic life.
-Ahmed says this thinking is off.
+Jones says this thinking is off.

-“Resolutions are good things,” he said.
+“Resolutions are good things,” she said.
 “It’s helpful and healthy to review the previous year and then determine how to improve in the upcoming year.”

 2. Double-check and ask yourself, “Is my resolution SMART?”

 There’s an acronym helpful for goal setting that you can apply when setting your resolution: Specific – Measurable – Attainable – Relevant – Timely (SMART).

 “It’s important your New Year’s resolution is reasonable and achievable,” Jones said.
 “You only set yourself up for failure when it’s simply too difficult to accomplish.”